You know all those studies about how children laugh about 13,424,938 times more than adults on a daily basis?

 King Baby by Kate Beaton

 Oh, it’s good to be king.
 Everyone lavishes you with attention and your parents do whatever you ask.
 Of course, just when you’re starting to feel comfortable, it’s possible that another royal baby might appear on the scene.
+The illustrations in this one alone are hilarious!

 I Am Not a Chair by Ross Burach

 Poor Giraffe.
 He’s so tired of other animals mistaking him for a chair.
 And he decides he’s going to let the next animal who makes that mistake KNOW that they’re wrong.
 Except the next animal is a lion and . . . well, is a giraffe really going to get into it with a fierce lion?
+Perfect for young readers who love animals and a bit of wackiness!

 There’s a Dinosaur on the 13th Floor by Wade Bradford, illustrated Kevin Hawkes